-At Dignity Health Heart and Vascular Institute of Greater Sacramento, our cardiac team is dedicated to helping you live a heart healthy lifestyle.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, our cardiovascular team is dedicated to helping you live a heart healthy lifestyle.
 We invite you to share in our mission of creating a heart healthy community.

-Helping patients manage cardiac disease in their daily lives is one of the goals of Dignity Health Heart and Vascular Institute of Greater Sacramento.
+Helping patients manage cardiovascular disease in their daily lives is one of the goals of Dignity Health Heart and Vascular Institute of Greater Sacramento.
 We do this through community education, community events, a comprehensive offering of health screenings and communication resources like our Stay Healthy Newsletter designed especially for heart and vascular patients, highlighting the latest in cardiovascular care and more.

 Dignity Health Heart and Vascular Institute of Greater Sacramento also offers a number of programs, tools and informational resources that focus on prevention, intervention and monitoring, including: